 Saveur Art Fest - Finale

-Le Pot-pourri Tropicale (read: tropical pot-pourri duh)
+Le Pot-pourri Tropicale (read: tropical pot-pourri)

 "Tropical".